Welcome to the ITV News Traineeship recruitment for 2020-21

-ITV News, the most commercially successful news service in the UK, is offering you the opportunity to join our national and regional news teams.
-As a trainee journalist you will be working at the heart of our news operation learning all the skills you need to work in one of our multi-media newsrooms.
-It’s a big challenge that will demand the very best of you.
-You will need to demonstrate a commitment to journalism, have loads of great story ideas and be ambitious.
+ITV News delivers high quality and trustworthy coverage attracting record audiences.
+We are offering you the opportunity to join our national and regional news teams as a trainee journalist.
+You will be taught all the skills you’ll need to work in one of our multi-media news operations.
+We’re looking for people who can demonstrate a commitment to journalism, have great story ideas and are ambitious.

-Our trainees go on to secure roles covering regional, national and international news.
-The majority stay with us and forge a successful career within ITV, Britain’s most popular commercial broadcaster.
+The majority of our trainees go on to secure roles across our regional, national and international news teams, both in front and behind the camera.
+This is a great opportunity to begin your career with ITV, Britain's most popular commercial broadcaster.
 You will be learning from talented people who want to share their skills and experience with you.
 It’s a fast-paced and challenging environment so you should be ready to work hard and to high standards.
 You will be well supported with regular feedback and guidance.

-You’ll receive a salary of £23,585 pa for all roles outside of London (£26,660 in London) and five weeks annual leave pro-rata’d during the scheme.
+You’ll receive a salary of £24,116 per annum for all roles outside of London (£26,660 pro-rata in London) and five weeks annual leave during the scheme, plus public holidays.
 A very high percentage of those who graduate from the programme have gone on to secure permanent jobs with both ITV News and ITV more widely, although there are no guarantees of continued employment beyond the 9 months.

 Am I eligible to apply?